jeff-hykin/universify/story.md

 Hold on to your seat, because we are still just getting started.
 There some obvious and less-obvious problems with the script above.

 1. There are new escaping caveats.
 Soon these caveats won't matter, but just FYI pasting powershell, bash, or JS may not work 100% as-is.
 2. The main issue: the JavaScript code exists, but is not executed.
 This is where things get fun.
 The script can just run itself.
 Both bash and powershell have a way to get the filepath of the currently-being-executed script.
-So, yes, the world's first universal script involves cross-language recursion, albeit shallow recursion.
+This means the world's first universal script involves cross-language recursion, albeit shallow recursion.
 3. While the script can easily run itself, there is a minor problem and two catastrophic problems.
 These are, respectively, the JavaScript runtime, the JavaScript runtime, and finally the JavaScript runtime.

 # Part 3: The Runtime Problem